 Research, as well as experience with our own clients in Fortune 100 and medium-sized companies, demonstrate that while leaders who wield brutal power achieve results, they do so by fear and intimidation.
 As such, they are unable to inspire the discretionary human energy that drives innovation and makes companies sustainably great.
 Despite his weak diagnosis, Pfeffer is correct in stating, “The fundamental problem… is the disconnect between what we say we want from our leaders and how they actually manage organizations,” and that until leaders are measured by what they actually have or haven’t accomplished—and are held accountable for improving both their own behaviors and workplace conditions—nothing is likely to change.

 While as an input, leadership development is qualitative and therefore difficult to value, its output needs to be measurable—otherwise, it should not be paid for with shareholders’ funds.
 Pfeffer is correct in his assertion that leadership development, like any other business initiative, cannot be successful without measurement of results and accountability for them.
-So, what needs to be done to extract the required, sustainable value from leadership development initiatives?
+So, what needs to be included in your leadership development strategy to extract the required, sustainable value from leadership development initiatives?

-1. Amidst the astounding innovation of the past 15 years, we still structure our organizations and manage our people in much the same way we did a hundred years ago.
-Business structure and management philosophy have not been updated for the 21st century and a post-Internet workforce.
+- Amidst the astounding innovation of the past 15 years, we still structure our organizations and manage our people in much the same way we did a hundred years ago.
+Business structure and management philosophy have not been updated for the 21stcentury and a post-Internet workforce.
 Leadership development cannot be conducted successfully while insulated from the thinking around new structures and management methodology.